 At the foot of Mount Sinai

-He then laid before them 10 timeless principles defining good and evil—principles that for all time transcend any human ideas of morality.
+He then laid before them the 10 Commandments, 10 timeless principles defining good and evil—principles that for all time transcend any human ideas of morality.

 Just before they were ready to enter that Promised Land, He instructed Moses to remind them that these principles were not arbitrary regulations; they were given in love for the good of those who would treasure them as the most important values in life (Deuteronomy 30:15-20).